bombusfrigidus/Atlantis/README.txt

 What does this template do?
 ---------------------------

-Atlantis replaces or otherwise masks all provinces, titles, regions, cultures, religions, and characters in CK3 and provides a toy TC.
+Atlantis replaces or otherwise masks all provinces, titles, regions, cultures, religions, and characters in CK3.

-Where previous templates deleted all vanilla titles, cultures, and religions, this template preserves them through a few steps:
+Where previous templates deleted all vanilla titles, cultures, and religions, this template preserves them:
  - All duchies, kingdoms, and empires are preserved as landless titles with a shared placeholder capital.
  - All cultures and religions are left untouched but hidden through GUI changes.
     - All holy sites are set to a shared placeholder county.